xybor/xybor-golang-backend-structure-template/dto/resource/README.md

 # resource

-Definitions of resource structure which is vierwed by the end user.
+Definitions of resource structure which is shared among responses in adapter.